 Why did you choose Ropes & Gray to start your legal career?

-I decided to train at Ropes & Gray because of the entrepreneurial nature of the firm.
-I have been given the opportunity to work with and learn from leading lawyers in specialist fields, whilst taking on responsibility at an early stage in my career.
+I decided to qualify at Ropes & Gray because of the entrepreneurial nature of the firm.
+I have been given the opportunity to work with and learn from leading lawyers in specialist fields who take an active interest in my professional development, whilst taking on responsibility at an early stage in my career.
+Since starting in the Asset Management team, I have participated in training sessions on a regular basis during which I have learned how to approach complex legal tasks and concepts.
+I also feel trusted and encouraged to develop legal solutions.

 How did you find the recruitment and selection process?